Volunteer Mountain Hare Survey

 Volunteers can undertake Rambling Surveys anywhere in Scotland, or can sign up to do Square Surveys of particular 1 km squares, adding further value.

 The Mountain Hare, Lepus timidus, is Britain's only native member of the hare and rabbit family.
 Within Britain, its native range is restricted to the Scottish uplands, though small populations are found elsewhere.

 In recent years there have been growing concerns about the population of Mountain Hares, particularly in Scotland.
 The species faces a number of threats including reduced habitat due to changes in land use, uncertainty over the sustainability of control measures, and competition for resources with Brown Hares (Lepus europaeus).
 These issues, along with a lack of reliable data on their population status, are reflected in the species’ Near Threatened status in the Mammal Society’s IUCN-compliant Red List (2020).
 In view of this, since 1st March 2021 they have had full legal protection in Scotland.

 Log your sightings

-NatureScot (formerly Scottish Natural Heritage), the Mammal Society, the British Trust for Ornithology (BTO), the James Hutton Institute, and the Game & Wildlife Conservation Trust are collaborating on a project aiming to collect this vital information, but we need your help.
+NatureScot (formerly Scottish Natural Heritage), the Mammal Society, the British Trust for Ornithology (BTO), and the Game & Wildlife Conservation Trust are collaborating on a project aiming to collect this vital information, but we need your help.
 We are asking you to help us to record Mountain Hares so that we can improve our understanding of this species.

 The data will be collated and verified by BTO and the Mammal Society, and shared with the other partner organisations.
 It will contribute to a wider Mountain Hare monitoring scheme, helping update our understanding of the conservation status of Mountain Hares.
 The findings will be made publicly available.